ooni/ooni.org/content/post/2026-faulty-measurements.md

 1. **Vladhog Security Bot , Vladhog Security Monitoring Service**: Seems like a security service that uses ooniprobe to run network tests.
 There’s a description [here](https://top.gg/bot/897084492571885628) but we couldn’t find an official webpage
 2. **murakami-ooniprobe:** It’s a project similar to ooni, it seems like they use ooni for network analysis, [here’s](https://github.com/m-lab/murakami/blob/main/docs/SUPPORTED-TEST-RUNNERS.md#ooni-probe) the Github page where they explain this.
-3. **MySorgenia:** Seems like an italian app to manage network services, their measurements are quite old: [https://areaclienti.sorgenia.it/login?forwardURL=%2Fprivate%2Fhome](https://areaclienti.sorgenia.it/login?forwardURL=%2Fprivate%2Fhome)
+3. **MySorgenia:** Seems like an italian app to manage network services, their measurements are quite old
 4. **Ooniprobe-react-os:** We mentioned this above and seems to be an ooniprobe fork with a high volume of measurements.
 We couldn’t find anything related to this software name with a quick google search so more research will be needed.
 5. **Dismantle:** Some old (2023) measurements that come from Italy have this software name.
 We couldn’t find much about this either.